-- 3.11.1 The Chair of the Senate may designate specified agenda items as reserved matters.
-Agenda items concerning identifiable persons or where there might be commercial or other sensitivities are examples of the types of business which might be conducted as reserved matters. - 3.11.2 Reserved matters are confidential to members and information regarding reserved matters must not be shared more widely without the stated approval of the Chair of the Senate. - 3.11.3 The Chair of the Senate may require student members and other persons in attendance to withdraw from a meeting while reserved matters are conducted.
-Papers and minutes relating to reserved matters may be withheld from student members and other persons in attendance.
+- 3.11.1 The Chair of a Standing Committee or a Standing Sub-Committee may designate specified agenda items as reserved matters.
+Agenda items concerning identifiable persons or where there might be commercial or other sensitivities are examples of the types of business which might be conducted as reserved matters. - 3.11.2 Reserved matters are confidential to members and information regarding reserved matters must not be shared more widely without the stated approval of the Chair of the Standing Committee or the Standing Sub-Committee. - 3.11.3 The Chair of a Standing Committee or a Standing Sub-Committee may require student members and persons in attendance to withdraw from a meeting while reserved matters are conducted.
+Papers and minutes relating to reserved matters may be withheld from student members and persons in attendance.